froukje/DataScienceBootcamp/README.md

-# DataScienceBootcamp

-Data Science Bootcamp at neue fische Feb-May 2020
+# Data Science Bootcamp [@neuefische](https://www.neuefische.de/) Feb-May 2020

 Notebooks:
 * Exercises considering different topics in Python

-KingCountyHousePrices:
+Project1_ KingCountyHousePrices:
+* First project (in week 3 of the Bootcamp)
-* Exploratory Data Analysis based on a dataset for house prices in King County
+* Exploratory Data Analysis based on a [dataset for house prices in King County](Project1_KingCountyHousePrice/King_County_House_prices_dataset.csv)
-* Goal: Predict House Prices with a linear regression analysis, depending on selected features in the dataset
+* Predict House Prices with a linear regression analysis, depending on selected features in the dataset

-* First data exploration:
-   * Have a look at the dataset
-     (nr. of observations, nr. of features, head and tail of the dataset, datatype of the features)
-   * Explore the target variable ("price")
-* General data cleaning
-   * Delete very expensive houses
-   * Analyse and replace missing values
-   * Delete variables that are not interesting for the prediction ("id", "date")
-   * Explore the remaining variables (which values do they take, are their outliers or other problems in the data)
-   * Delete more variables that are not relevant for the prediction ("lat", "long", "condition", "waterfront")
-* Explain the business case: Consider whether the model is depending on the region
-   * Define 4 regions in King County
-   * Create 4 sub-dataframes for the 4 regions
-   * Explore the target variable ("price") for each region
-   * Get a first impression of possible (linear) relationships (calculate and plot the correlations of all features)
-   * Identify features with high correlations and state observations from the correlations
-* A first simple model
-   * Build a first model using simple linear regression and use the feature with the highest correlation ("sqft_living")
-   * Analyse whether to use a logarithmic transformation
+Project2_Personality_vs_RiskDrugUse:
-   * Build an analogous model for each of the region
+* Second project (in week 6 of the Bootcamp)
-   * Analyse statistical significance, performance and residuals (for each region)
-* Improve the models by adding more features
-   * Add the feature "grade" as a categorical variable
-   * Analyse statistical significance, performance and residuals (for each region)
-* Visualization
-   * Simple linear regression (first model): Compare performance of the model built from the entire dataset with the model built for each region
-   * Multiple linear regression (second model): Compare performance of the model built from the entire dataset with the model built for each region
-* Conclusions
-* Outlook
+* Collabarative project together with [@BinaerBaer](https://github.com/BinaerBaer/)
+* Dataset: A survay of people considering their demographic background, education and drug consumption
+* Exploratory Data Analysis based on the [survay dataset](Project2_Personality_vs_RiskDrugUse/drug_consumption.xls)
+* Predicting a classification problem using different model types and hyperparameter tuning on a specific metric